Join 800 volunteers (so far!) in building the nation’s first Youth Tiny House Village

 The Tiny House prototype, unveiled in 2017, was designed and build by 6 Youth Leaders working with local architects, design students, and contractors.
 In 2019, we need your help to complete the Village.

-The Tiny House Village is an interfaith project, working with community leaders like Congregation Beth El, Unitarian Universalist Church of Berkeley, First Church of Berkeley, Congregation Beth Israel.
+The Tiny House Village is an interfaith project, working with community leaders like Congregation Beth El, First Church of Berkeley, Kehilla, St. Alban’s, All Souls’, Shiloh Baptist Church, and over 25 more congregations.
 We are continuously grateful for the religious community’s values of justice, advocacy, and service work for the most vulnerable members of our communities.

 One way for congregations to get involved is through the Adopt-A-Tiny-House Program, in which religious congregations and other organizations are individually and as groups pledging to help support completion of a Tiny House.
 Signing up to be part of the Adopt-A-Tiny-House program, congregations have the option to contribute financially, to organize congregation volunteers to assist with construction, or to contribute to both.